ONSdigital/cell-key-perturbation/documentation/CellKeyPerturbation_Py.md

 Cell Key Perturbation is consistent and repeatable, so the same cells are always perturbed in the same way.

+It is expected that users will tabulate 1 to 4 variables for a particular geography level - for example, tabulate age by sex at local authority level.

+Cell key perturbation is currently available using Python and BigQuery.

+### BigQuery

+BigQuery version allow users to perform perturbation without reading raw data into local memory.
+The package would craete the frequency table and run perturbation with a SQL query.
+Then, it converts the final perturbed table into a pandas dataframe as an output.

+This will allow users to run the method on large datasets without breaking the memory limits.

+### Terminology

+- ***Microdata*** - data at the level of individual respondents
+- ***Record key*** - A random number assigned to each record
+- ***Cell value*** - The number of records or frequency for a cell
+- ***Cell key*** - The sum of record keys for a given cell
+- ***pvalue*** - perturbation value.
+The value of noise added to cells, e.g. +1, -1
+- ***pcv*** - perturbation cell value.
+This is an amended cell value needed to merge on the ptable
+- ***ptable*** - perturbation table.
+The look-up file containing the pvalues, this determines which cells get perturbed and by how much.

 # User Notes

 ## Finding and Installing the method